tariqdaouda/Mariana/README.rst

   import cPickle

   mlp = cPickle.load(open("myMLP.mariana.pkl"))
+  mlp.train(...)

 Cloning layers
 ==============

-Mariana allows you to clone layers so you can train a model, extract one of it's layers, and use in an other model.
+Mariana allows you to clone layers so you can train a model, extract one of it's layers, and use it in another model.

 .. code:: python